 John Hancock Charter School uses SIS to record students’ attendance.
-You can access it two ways:

 How is assessment data used?